fly-apps/dockerfile-laravel/README.md

 <path-to-dockerfile-laravel-dir>/builds/dockerfile-laravel generate
 ```
 And that's it!
 You should now see a fresh Dockerfile available for your project.

+### Testing the Dockerfile generated Locally
+1. Make sure that the necessary files that are needed locally is available to the image by reviewing the .dockerignore and .gitignore
+2. Build the image with `docker build -t <image-name> .`
+3. Run the image with `docker run -it -p 8080:8080 <image-name>`

 ## Test Cases
 There are two general purpose test cases in `tests/Feature/GenerateCommandTest.php`: